Switching ELSS from Regular to Direct: How the 3-Year Lock-In Works

 - Pledged or transferred

-The AMC will simply reject any switch or redemption request for locked units.
-There is no workaround — no court order, no bank manager override, no SEBI waiver.
-The lock-in is statutory.
-You wait.
+The AMC will reject a switch or redemption request for locked units.
+There is no practical workaround through a bank RM or distributor.
+Those units have to age past their own lock-in date.

 This has one significant implication for the Regular-to-Direct switch: you cannot use the STP (Systematic Transfer Plan) route for ELSS, because an STP initiates small redemptions on a schedule, and locked units cannot be redeemed on schedule.
 You are limited to switching unlocked units in a lump sum when each batch crosses the 3-year mark.